Frequently asked questions

 Do I need to register with a GP/doctor in Durham?

-It is entirely up to you if you would like to register with a GP/doctor in Durham.
+You can choose whether to register with a GP/doctor in Durham.
 Some students like to stay with their home GP/doctor as their GP/doctor is familiar with their history and background.
-Others, like to register with a GP/doctor at Durham.
+Others opt to register with a GP/doctor at Durham.
+We usually advise students to register with a Durham GP/doctor to ensure they can quickly access treatment if needed.

-To access treatment locally, for mental health support, you would need to register with a local GP/doctor.
+To access treatment locally for mental or physical health treatment, you would need to register with a local GP/doctor.

 Where are the GP’s/doctors in Durham?